Air Medal: Civil Air Patrol

-During World War II, the Air Medal was also awarded to members of the Civil Air Patrol who participated in the CAP's anti-submarine patrol program.
+During World War II, the Air Medal was also awarded to members of the Civil Air Patrol (CAP) who participated in the CAP's anti-submarine patrol program.
 This was not made public at the time, since the Federal government did not want to admit it was arming civilian aircraft.

 Design

 The medal's design is prescribed by law.

 Description: A Bronze compass rose 111/16 inches circumscribing diameter and charged with an eagle volant carrying two lightning flashes in its talons.
 A fleur-de-lis at the top point holds the suspension ring.
 The points of the compass rose on the reverse are modeled with the central portion plain for engraving the name of the recipient.

 Ribbon: The ribbon is 13/8 inches wide and consists of the following stripes: